sourcefrog/cargo-mutants/testdata/tree/with_child_directories/README.md

+# `with_child_directories`

-An example tree for `cargo-mutants` with examples of sites where mutants could be, or shouldn't be, applied.
+An example tree for `cargo-mutants` with various subdirectories, to test matching filenames.

-Every example in this tree should be adequately tested so that:

-1. All tests pass in a clean tree.
+All tests should pass and everything should be covered.
-2. Every mutation is caught.